Fiserv/ipg-na/docs/additionalInfo/CardTransactions.md

 If something should go wrong and this field does not fill in when you swipe the card, check your reader to make sure it's configured correctly.
 If the reader is configured correctly and you are still unable to swipe the card, the card may be unreadable.
 Go to the previous field (Are you swiping the card?), uncheck the Yes checkbox, and enter the card data manually.

-Note: If your store has been activated for GlobalChoice™ please click here for further information.
+Note: If your store has been activated for GlobalChoice please click here for further information.